Erebot/Erebot/docs/src/Prerequisites.rst

     with new features or changes the behaviour of existing features.
     They are downloaded from the `PHP Extension Community Library`_.

-Erebot uses both kinds of dependencies.
-In this section, each dependency will be identified by the full name of the PEAR channel this dependency may be obtained from and the name of the PEAR/PECL package, followed by any relevant version constraint (eg. ``pear.erebot.net/Erebot_API > 0.0.1alpha2``).
 For each dependency, a short description as well as the profiles that are likely to be interested in installing that dependency are listed.